English Phonetic Transcription Translator and Pronunciation Dictionary

 Phonetic symbols cheat sheet

-How to use this English phonetic translator
+How to use this English IPA translator and pronunciation generator

 Introduction